Ksrma/HVC4DG/README.md

 # Test Set
 Test sets in the numerical experiments (spherical, cliff, hard instances, and random sets with dominated points)

+# Supplementary Materials
+For your information, the supplementary materials of the published paper are uploaded.

 # Contact
 Jingda Deng